gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Now you can run `gradle test` to see the results of your JUnit 5 tests!

 You can find a sample of test with JUnit Jupiter at `samples/testing/junitplatform/jupiter` in the '-all' distribution of Gradle.
+Note that JUnit 5 requires Java 8+, so you may need to configure the [`executable`](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:executable) if you're using JDK 7.

 ### Support for optional dependencies in POM consumption